Co-Lead Pastor | ext. 12

 Dave serves as our primary Sunday morning teacher at Grace, providing substantive Bible teaching in a manner that’s both understandable and relevant to our everyday lives.
 Dave is active in men’s discipleship, pastoral care and works alongside Mark Page and the elders to help shape the vision and values of our church.
 Dave and his […]Continue Reading

-Mark serves as the primary overseer of our staff, ministries and operations at Grace and helps shape the vision and values of our church.
+Mark serves as the primary overseer of our staff, ministries and operations at Grace and works alongside Dave Gundlach and the elders to help shape the vision and values of our church.
 Mark also heads our Axios men’s discipleship ministry and provides pastoral care to our church body.
-Mark and his wife Tracy have two children, Casey who is married (27) and Tucker […]Continue Reading
+Mark and his wife Tracy have two […]Continue Reading

 A question we frequently get asked is, “Who’s the senior pastor around here?”
 Rather than looking to a particular individual to lead our church we have adopted a shared-model of senior leadership.
 Under the direction of the Elders, Mark Page and Dave Gundlach serve as co-lead staff pastors of Grace.
 Dave serves as our primary Sunday morning teaching pastor while Mark focuses on pastoral discipleship, leadership and oversight to our staff, ministries and operations.
 This shared model of senior leadership allows us to empower our leaders according their unique giftedness, without requiring any one of them to be all things to all people